These regulations are also available in the current NC 4-H Awards Handbook.

 - The value of a scholarship to 4-H Congress varies for each award.
 Please note the specific scholarship values for each category.
 Other expenses are the responsibility of the recipient.
 To receive the scholarship the 4-H’er must register part or full-time and must present on Presentation Day.

 - Cash awards, either in full or in part, will not be given to the district winners in lieu of the scholarship to attend North Carolina 4-H Congress.

-- When any division winner cannot attend Congress or participate in the state presentation contest, the award will be given to the District silver winner in the 11-13 and 14-18 age group, if the District runner-up registers and attends Congress as a part or full-time delegate and participates in the Presentation Contest.
+- When any division winner cannot attend Congress or participate in the state presentation contest, the award will be given to the District silver winner in the 11-13 and 14-18 age group, if the District silver winner registers and attends Congress as a part or full-time delegate and participates in the Presentation Contest.

-- 14-18 level district runners-up in presentations will be invited to participate in the state contest at the 4-H Congress.
-There will be no scholarship available for runners-up to attend Congress unless the district winner decides not to participate in the appropriate age categories.
+- 11-13 and 14-18 level district silver winners in presentations will be invited to participate in the state contest at the 4-H Congress.
+There will be no scholarship available for silver winners to attend Congress unless the district winner decides not to participate in the appropriate age categories.

 - 4-H members may continue to compete in a particular presentation category until declared state winner.
-An exception is made when runners-up are awarded a scholarship to replace the state winner; they are then no longer eligible to participate in the same program but may participate in others.
+An exception is made when a silver winner is awarded a scholarship to replace the state winner; they are then no longer eligible to participate in the same program but may participate in others.